EthanSiapno/Luck-Bot/README.md

 # Currently Implemented
 * Ask 8Ball
-  * Ask a Yes/No question and be greeted with a supporting, or sarcastic answer.
+  * Ask a Yes/No question and get greeted with support ... or sarcasm.